 Capital gains on the disposal of an asset are generally calculated by deducting the cost of the asset from the proceeds on disposal and reducing this by the annual exemption.
 Gains are treated as an individual's top slice of income and are generally taxed at 10% and 20% or a combination of the two.
-However, gains on residential property are charged at 18% and 28%.
+However, gains on residential property are charged at 18% and 28% (24% from 6th April 2024).